mbbx6spp/straitjacket/README.md

 puts f(3)
 ```

-Any operation with a side effect--something that if done more than once could
+Anything with a side effect--something that if done more than once could cause
-cause unwanted outcomes--does not belong in a function.
+unwanted outcomes--does not belong in a function.

 Functions which do not side-effect are referred to as **pure**.